ottelli/ottelli/README.md

 👋 Hi, I'm Elliott (@ottelli)

-A Sports Technologist, Full-Stack Web Developer, and Founder of Rho Technologies.
+A Sports Engineer, Full-Stack Web Developer, and Founder of Rho Technologies.

 I bring my experience of building wearables, and data visualisation tools to the web and mobile, to help athletes (and regular people like myself!)